Need a little help getting through the week?

-Part of this transition is managing to juggle a variety of new tasks and pressures, from work to family to friends to volunteering to the ever-allusive “me-time,” throughout the week (and not burning out before Friday).
+Part of this struggle is managing to juggle a variety of tasks and pressures, from work to family to friends to volunteering to the ever-allusive “me-time,” throughout the week (and not burning out before Friday).
 That is why we have put together 4 simple ways to get through the mid-week slump that always seems to creep up after the Manic Mondays and Terrible Tuesdays (we may have made that one up…).
-Apply some or all of these ideas to your weekly routine and go into the fall season with a calm head and the tools/resources to keep it that way.
+Apply some or all of these ideas to your weekly routine and go into the spring season with a calm head and the tools/resources to keep it that way.

 1. Create Positivity...Even When You're Not Feeling Positive